Immerse yourself in German language and study the science behind communication

 Outside your timetabled hours, you'll study independently.
 This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

-We have our own departmental e-Lab for the teaching and study time of our students.
-Here you will have access to a variety of resources, including specialist linguistics software and online language-learning materials.
-Several undergraduate modules are taught in this laboratory and you'll receive training in using these resources.
+We have our own e-Lab for teaching.
+Here, you'll have access to a variety of resources, including specialist linguistics software and online language-learning materials.

-You will be based in the Department of Language and Linguistic Science on Campus West.
-Your contact hours will be on Campus West.
+You will be based in the Language and Linguistic Science buildings on Campus West.

 We can make reasonable adjustments to assessment procedures for students with disabilities.
 However, if you have dyslexia please note that it is not possible to make adjustments in the marking of work written in a closed language exam.
 This is because accurate spelling is one of the assessment objectives for language exams.
 Closed exams make up only a proportion of the assessment types used for languages.
 There are other assessment types such as coursework and oral presentations which are also used.
 As a student with dyslexia you could apply for extra time in closed exams, if this would be of assistance.
 See the University's disability support pages for further details.